KaiNorberg/Volund/README.md

 ## Contributing

 I currently welcome contributions to the project.
-I currently have no hard standards on how to contribute so just submit what you find appropriate.
+I currently have no hard standards on how to contribute so for now just submit pull requests that you find appropriate.
 If the project ever grows significantly (which I doubt it will) I will consider standardizing the process.

 ## Goals: